ConduitIO/conduit/docs/architecture-decision-records/20220121-conduit-plugin-architecture.md

 ## Summary

-This doc describes the design for the conduit plugin architecture.
+This document describes the design for the Conduit plugin architecture.
 It spans from how Conduit communicates with built-in and standalone plugins, where and how the interface is defined, how the plugin SDK is defined.

 ## Context